ekoindia/openapi-spec/markdown/README.md

 ```

 #### Description
-This API is used to safely refund cash to a customer in case their transaction fails.
+Use this API to safely refund cash to a customer in case their transaction fails.

 - When the transaction fails, we automatically send an OTP to the customer.
 - Ask for that OTP from the customer and call this API with the OTP.